-Going solar is one of the best investments a homeowner can make — and government incentives can dramatically shorten your payback period.
-Between federal tax credits, state rebates, and utility programs, many homeowners can reduce the upfront cost of solar by 40–60%.
+Going solar is one of the best investments a homeowner can make — and state and utility incentives can meaningfully shorten your payback period, especially now that the federal tax credit is gone.
 Here's what's available in 2026.

 Top States for Solar Incentives